 Tokyo Imperial Palace East Gardens

-To enter the Imperial Palace gardens, take the Otemon entrance (10-15 minute walk from Tokyo Station)
+To enter the Imperial Palace gardens Tokyo, take the Otemon entrance (10-15 minute walk from Tokyo Station to Imperial Palace)

 Japan Palace Gardens Admission

-Free (you will get a token that you have to return, so they know if there is anyone that’s still wandering about when they close the gates)
+The Tokyo imperial palace entrance fee is completely 0 Yen!
+We love free things!
+You will get a token that you have to return, so they know if there is anyone that’s still wandering about when they close the gates